SModelS/smodels/docs/manual/source/SModelSTools.rst

 and error messages.

 .. note:: In SModelS versions prior to 1.2, the SLHA file checker also
-          checked for the existence of displaced vertices or heavy charged particles in the input file.
+          checked for the existence of displaced vertices or heavy stable charged particles in the input file.
 Since the inclusion of HSCP signatures in SModelS, these checks are no longer done by the SLHA file checker.